Car Insurance Is Up 57%. Insurers Were Losing Money the Whole Time.

 injury icon

 Bodily injury liability claims are among the fastest-rising cost drivers in personal auto insurance.
 The average third-party bodily injury paid outcome reached $27,600 per injured party through mid-2025, up 35% since 2020, according to CCC.
 Average CT scan charges rose 45% over the same period.
 Treatment duration increased 29% in the past year alone.
-CCC's Q4 2025 data found bodily injury costs are increasing 3 to 4 times as fast as general economic inflation.
+CCC's Q4 2025 data shows bodily injury costs are increasing three to four times as fast as general economic inflation.
 When medical billing runs at that pace, premiums follow regardless of what the vehicle damage portion of the claim costs.

 trendingUp icon

-One in seven U.S. drivers, 15.4%, had no car insurance in 2023, according to the Insurance Research Council.
-Adding underinsured drivers brings the figure to 33.4%, or one in three.
+More than one in seven U.S. drivers, 15.4%, had no car insurance in 2023, according to the Insurance Research Council.
+With underinsured drivers included, the figure reaches 33.4%, or one in three.
 That's a 10-percentage-point increase in the combined rate since 2017.
-As premiums rise, some drivers drop coverage they can no longer afford, the uninsured pool grows, and insured drivers absorb those costs through higher uninsured motorist rates.
+As premiums rise, some drivers drop coverage they can no longer afford.
+The uninsured pool grows, and insured drivers absorb those costs through higher uninsured motorist rates.
 The IRC attributes the trend directly to "deteriorating insurance affordability," meaning rising premiums are partly creating the conditions that push premiums higher still.

 giveMoney icon

 The newest pressure hit on May 3, 2025, when 25% tariffs on imported auto parts took effect.
-A large share of replacement parts used in U.S. repair shops come from abroad.
+A large share of replacement parts used in U.S. repair shops comes from abroad.
 Average parts costs rose more than 6% in both the second and third quarters of 2025, according to CCC.
-A survey of 500 repair shops conducted in April 2025 found 38.6% reported some tariff impact, with 73.7% of larger shops facing higher operational costs.
-AM Best projects the overall property and casualty combined ratio will rise to approximately 96.9% ($97 paid out per $100 collected) in 2026.
-The personal auto combined ratio for 2025 is estimated at 94.4% by Triple-I/Milliman, already among the best results in recent years, but tariff-driven parts costs threaten to push it higher.
+A survey of 500 repair shops conducted in April 2025 found 38.6% reported some tariff impact, with 73.7% of larger shops reporting higher operational costs.
+AM Best projects the overall property and casualty combined ratio will rise to 96.9% ($97 paid out per $100 collected) in 2026.
+Triple-I/Milliman estimates the personal auto combined ratio at 94.4% for 2025, one of the better results in recent years, but tariff-driven parts costs threaten to push it higher.

 Why Some States Avoid the Pattern